-Inhabitance in the wild
+Habitat in the wild

-The fish is native to South America river basins – such as the Amazon river, Rupununi, Orinoco and Essequibo river.
-The fish was introduced in North America, several times arowana was caught in USA, in ponds of different states.
-Dragon fish inhabits in backwaters and inshore zones of rivers and lakes with water temperature about +24…+30 °C. Each year during overflow of the Amazon river this fish swims into flooded bottomland forests.
+The fish is native to South American river basins – such as the Amazon river, Rupununi, Orinoco, and Essequibo.
+The fish was introduced in North America several times silver arowana was caught in the USA, in ponds of different states.
+Fish inhabits backwaters and inshore zones of rivers and lakes with water temperature about +24…+30 °C. Each year during the overflow of the Amazon river, this fish swims into flooded bottomland forests.
 In the wild, it prefers wide river areas with a slow flow a bit aside from the flow center.

 Difficulties in keeping